ethanxu8/ethanxu8/README.md

 - **Location:** Vancouver, BC
 - **School:** UBC
 - **Major:** Cognitive Science (Systems)
-  Focus on Computer Science and Cognition
+  Focus on Data Science and Computer Science
-- **Languages:** HTML, CSS, JavaScript, Python, R, BSL
+- **Languages:** Python, R, HTML, CSS, JavaScript, BSL

 <!--
 **ethanxu8/ethanxu8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.